cpeterson27/job-tracker/README.md

 - All data persists locally in the browser using IndexedDB

 - Responsive, interactive job cards with hover effects

-## Pages

-- Profile Page: Manage resumes and cover letters

-- Jobs Page: View and filter job applications by status or favorites

 ## Getting Started